awsdocs/amazon-s3-developer-guide/doc_source/mpuoverview.md

 You can list all of your in\-progress multipart uploads or get a list of the parts that you have uploaded for a specific multipart upload\.
 Each of these operations is explained in this section\.

 **Multipart upload initiation**
 When you send a request to initiate a multipart upload, Amazon S3 returns a response with an upload ID, which is a unique identifier for your multipart upload\.
-You must include this upload ID whenever you upload parts, list the parts, complete an upload, or abort an upload\.
+You must include this upload ID whenever you upload parts, list the parts, complete an upload, or stop an upload\.
 If you want to provide any metadata describing the object being uploaded, you must provide it in the request to initiate multipart upload\.

 **Parts upload**
  When uploading a part, in addition to the upload ID, you must specify a part number\.
 You can choose any part number between 1 and 10,000\.
 A part number uniquely identifies a part and its position in the object you are uploading\.
 The part number that you choose doesn’t need to be in a consecutive sequence \(for example, it can be 1, 5, and 14\)\.
 If you upload a new part using the same part number as a previously uploaded part, the previously uploaded part is overwritten\.
 Whenever you upload a part, Amazon S3 returns an *ETag* header in its response\.
 For each part upload, you must record the part number and the ETag value\.
 You need to include these values in the subsequent request to complete the multipart upload\.

 **Note**
-After you initiate a multipart upload and upload one or more parts, you must either complete or abort the multipart upload in order to stop getting charged for storage of the uploaded parts\.
-Only *after* you either complete or abort a multipart upload will Amazon S3 free up the parts storage and stop charging you for the parts storage\.
+After you initiate a multipart upload and upload one or more parts, you must either complete or stop the multipart upload in order to stop getting charged for storage of the uploaded parts\.
+Only *after* you either complete or stop a multipart upload will Amazon S3 free up the parts storage and stop charging you for the parts storage\.

-**Multipart upload completion \(or abort\)**
+**Multipart upload completion**
 When you complete a multipart upload, Amazon S3 creates an object by concatenating the parts in ascending order based on the part number\.
 If any object metadata was provided in the *initiate multipart upload* request, Amazon S3 associates that metadata with the object\.
 After a successful *complete* request, the parts no longer exist\.
 Your *complete multipart upload* request must include the upload ID and a list of both part numbers and corresponding ETag values\.
 Amazon S3 response includes an ETag that uniquely identifies the combined object data\.
 This ETag will not necessarily be an MD5 hash of the object data\.
-You can optionally abort the multipart upload\.
-After aborting a multipart upload, you cannot upload any part using that upload ID again\.
-All storage that any parts from the aborted multipart upload consumed is then freed\.
-If any part uploads were in\-progress, they can still succeed or fail even after you aborted\.
-To free all storage consumed by all parts, you must abort a multipart upload only after all part uploads have completed\.
+You can optionally stop the multipart upload\.
+After stopping a multipart upload, you cannot upload any part using that upload ID again\.
+All storage from any part of the cancelled multipart upload is then freed\.
+If any part uploads were in\-progress, they can still succeed or fail even after you stop\.
+To free all storage consumed by all parts, you must stop a multipart upload only after all part uploads have completed\.

 **Multipart upload listings**
 You can list the parts of a specific multipart upload or all in\-progress multipart uploads\.
 The list parts operation returns the parts information that you have uploaded for a specific multipart upload\.
 For each list parts request, Amazon S3 returns the parts information for the specified multipart upload, up to a maximum of 1,000 parts\.
 If there are more than 1,000 parts in the multipart upload, you must send a series of list part requests to retrieve all the parts\.
 Note that the returned list of parts doesn't include parts that haven't completed uploading\.
 Using the *list multipart uploads* operation, you can obtain a list of multipart uploads in progress\.
-An in\-progress multipart upload is an upload that you have initiated, but have not yet completed or aborted\.
+An in\-progress multipart upload is an upload that you have initiated, but have not yet completed or stopped\.
 Each request returns at most 1000 multipart uploads\.
 If there are more than 1,000 multipart uploads in progress, you need to send additional requests to retrieve the remaining multipart uploads\.
 Only use the returned listing for verification\.
 You should not use the result of this listing when sending a *complete multipart upload* request\.
 Instead, maintain your own list of the part numbers you specified when uploading parts and the corresponding ETag values that Amazon S3 returns\.

 ## Concurrent multipart upload operations<a name="distributedmpupload"></a>